Iyanuoluwa007/ABB_Studio/README.md

 # ABB RobotStudio Drawing Project

-This project demonstrates a simulated ABB robot programmed using RAPID in ABB RobotStudio to draw various shapes and text—including names and words—using precise robotic motion paths.
+This project demonstrates a simulated ABB robot programmed using RAPID in ABB RobotStudio to draw various shapes and text including names and words using precise robotic motion paths.

 ## 📁 Project Files